convox/docs/docs/reference/vpc-configurations.md

 ## Installing into an existing VPC

 By default, Convox Rack installations create a new VPC with subnets in two or three (when available) Availability Zones in your chosen AWS Region.
-If you'd like to install a Convox Rack into an existing VPC, we recommend allocating a /24 block subnet in each of three Availability Zones.
+If you'd like to install a Convox Rack into an existing VPC, we recommend setting aside a /24 block in each of three Availability Zones.

 To install a Rack into an existing VPC, you'll need to provide:

 * the VPC ID
 * the VPC CIDR
-* the CIDRs of the subnets into which Convox should be installed
+* the CIDRs of the blocks into which the Convox subnets will be installed
 * the Internet Gateway ID

 Also, make sure your VPC: